Yes, I know what “fruity” tends to mean in our culture. No, I don’t care. I’m taking the word back. Fruity fruity fruity.

 When we stay in Jesus—when we plug into him like he’s plugged into the Father—Jesus tells us, “Whenever you want something, ask.”

-As it is, the reason we get our requests met as often as we do, is dumb luck.
-We’re not that evil, so we ask God for things he can’t really object to.
+As it is, the reason we get the dumber requests we make granted as often as we do… is dumb luck.
+We’re not that evil, so we ask God for things he won’t really object to.
 We coincidentally line up with God’s will.
-Which is pathetic.
-Our every wish should line up with God’s will.
-Thus he’ll be pleased and give us his kingdom, and he’ll receive honor because Christians are his true followers.
+Which is pathetic; we oughta deliberately line up with his will.
+We’re meant to learn his will and do it; thus our every wish will line up with God’s will, and he’ll be pleased and give us his kingdom, and he’ll receive honor because Christians are his true followers.

 That’s Jesus’s idea.
 Let’s implement it.
 Let’s get fruity.